SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/MorphicAthens/MorphicAthens.md

 ```

-Our actual Athens code is located into `renderAthens` method:, and the result is
+Our actual Athens code is located into `renderAthens` method, and the result is
 stored in the surface instance variable.

 ```language=Smalltalk